Fliplet/fliplet-cli/docs/API/fliplet-core.md

 These variables are usually available on app screens as long as components and providers:

-- `apiUrl` - the URL of Fliplet APIs
+- `apiUrl` - the URL of Fliplet APIs (fixed value of https://api.fliplet.com/)
 - `appFonts` - array of fonts uploaded for the current app
 - `appHooks` - array of security hooks that have been set up the current app
 - `appId` - the current app id